EnviroDIY/ModularSensors/README.md

 This Arduino library gives environmental sensors a common interface of functions for use with Arduino-compatible dataloggers, such as the EnviroDIY Mayfly.
 This version of the ModularSensors library is a rugged solar powered wireless data logger, that:
-* Based in the riparian corridor
+* Is based in the riparian zone
 * Polls local physical sensors
-* Supports Modbus/12V Sensors through an  Wingboard
+* Supports Modbus/12V Sensors through a Wingboard
+* Transmit that data wirelessly to a web server; and
 * Stores the readings to a SD memory card;
-* Transmit that data wirelessly to a web server; and
 * powers sensors when used, and powers the board down to a quiescent of about 3mA between useage.
 ## New for this fork
 * Adds geographically scaling for multiple loggers using the same program/binays.
 It does with a  custome ms_cfg.ini configuration file on the SD memory card